thelazt/chessbash/README.md

 Rules
 -----
 For simplicity, there are some cutbacks on the implemented [chess rules](http://en.wikipedia.org/wiki/Rules_of_chess) (yet).
 Besides the basic movement of pieces only the pawn promotion is considered - with the limitation that pawns automatically become queens.
+So castle and en passant moves are not yet implemented.

 At the moment no special regard is taken to check/checkmate - the game ends, when one loses his king.